DEALING with P-As: Emotions (Part 3)

 FROM Elephant Journal: “The passive-aggressive individual is not a bad person, they are simply a person who has been deeply hurt.

-And when such a person is a family member, friend, or intimate partner, the only way to stay present is with expansive love.
+And when it’s a family member, friend, or intimate partner, the only way to stay present is with expansive love.

-Pushing such a person to be honest or direct does not work because they cannot see past their own fear and hurt.
+Pushing such a person to be honest or direct does not work, because they can’t see past their own fear & hurt.

 Space and time are essential for healing.

-Even more so, trusting that person & seeing the best in them can alleviate the fear, & reassure them that they are trusted, held with love, & embraced with security.”
+Even more so, seeing the best in them can alleviate some of their fear, & reassure them they’re held with love, & embraced with your security.”

 NEXT: Dealing w/ P-As #4